enuchi/React-Google-Apps-Script/README.md

 ### Prerequisites <a name = "prerequisites"></a>

-- Make sure you're running at least [Node.js](https://nodejs.org/en/download/) v10 and `npm` v6.
+- Make sure you're running at least [Node.js](https://nodejs.org/en/download/) v14 and `npm` v6.

 - You'll need to enable the Google Apps Script API.
 You can do that by visiting [script.google.com/home/usersettings](https://script.google.com/home/usersettings).

-- [New!]
-To use live reload while developing, you'll need to serve your files locally using HTTPS.
+- To use live reload while developing, you'll need to serve your files locally using HTTPS.
 See [local development](#local-development) below for how to set up your local environment.

 ### 🏁 Getting started <a name = "getting-started"></a>